 - Glen Arbor Township is unique in that most of the land in the Township is unbuildable and therefore remains in a natural state.
 The Sleeping Bear Dunes National Lakeshore and Glen Lake occupy the vast majority of land in the Township and, given the Township's hilly terrain, form some of the most breathtaking views in the region.
 Care must be taken to carefully govern what development does occur in the Township.
 Planning and zoning policies should encourage, in a reasonable manner, maintenance of the wooded areas, the ground water, water quality in lakes and rivers, the wetlands, and the dune areas, both as ecosystems and as important scenery. - Glen Arbor Township will forever have the majority of its natural landscape preserved in the National Lakeshore.
 If residents want to retain nature in the privately owned areas, to protect water quality of the lakes and rivers, and to sustain wildlife populations as part of the nature experience, then they will have to be diligent in caring for the pure water and plant and animal ecosystems in the Township.
 The Township should continue to foster and maintain positive ongoing relationships with the Glen Lake Association, the Leelanau Watershed Council, various conservancy groups, and others who are dedicated to monitoring the quality of Glen Arbor Township's natural resources. - Like most water features, Glen Lake and Lake Michigan have attracted development over the years, and Glen Lake is mostly surrounded by residential development.
 However, great care must be taken to ensure that development does not begin to degrade the natural features that attracted it in the first place.
 The Township must remain vigilant in protecting the water quality in the lakes.
 Reducing fertilizer use and working to combat invasive species are methods that can maintain the pristine water quality of the community. - Most commercial development in the Township is in the Village of Glen Arbor, and past studies and plans have revealed that many residents prefer the rustic charm and small-town character of the Village area.
 As with other development in the Township, it is important that great care be taken in preserving the atmosphere of the Village to ensure it remains a popular destination for both residents and visitors. - Seasonal parking is a concern in the business district of Glen Arbor Township during the peak tourist season.
 While it may be appropriate for the Township to construct additional parking lots, it should not be at the expense of quality development.
-It is possible that small expansions or reconfiguration of off-street parking lots can add additional spaces, and there may be additional parking available on local streets. are options that should be explored before acquiring new propert parking.
-With so little land available for new commercial or resi ties for development, utilizing high quality real estate near downtown Gler is not an efficient or economically responsible use of land and sho considered only once all other options have been exhausted. n Arbor
+It is possible that small expansions or reconfiguration of off-street parking lots can add additional spaces, and there may be additional parking options that should be explo parking.
+With so little land avidevelopment, utilizing high qualis not an efficient or economical considered only once all other of the considered only once all other once red before ac vailable for nev lity real estate ally responsible quiring new proving the commercial or near downtown are use of land and perties for residential Glen Arbor